-There are many options or plywood but best bet is to purchase 1/4 inch thickness and 12 by 12 inch hobby board from the Artist and Craftsman.
-If you can't get that board size get another and you can adjust your box proportions.
+There are many options for plywood but your best bet is to purchase 1/4 inch thickness and 12 by 12 inch hobby board from Artist and Craftsman.
+If you can't get that board size, get another and you can adjust your box proportions.

 Step 2.
 Generate a design.

-There are many resources out there for generating box designs (see Other Resources) we are going to use http://www.makercase.com/
+There are many resources out there for generating box designs (see Other Resources), but we are going to use http://www.makercase.com/

 Choose a box width of 4, height of 5.5 and depth of 3.25.
 The result should fit nicely in the 12 by 12 inch plywood.
 You might play with these numbers to get a different sized box but remember it needs to fit on the material you have.

 Next, choose the joint type (Finger is Recommended) and set the material thickness to 1/4 inch.
 You can set the tab width how you like.